vvv214/s23-algorithm/index.md

 ## Grading (tentative, subject to change):
-- Participation (10%): Students are expected to ask/answer questions during the presentation.
-- Two assignments (10%) for theory (proofs) and practice (programming).
+- Three assignments (60%, 20% each) on (1) privacy attacks towards machine learning, (2) differential privacy (dp for short), and (3) secure multi-party computation.
+Theory (proofs) and practice (programming in python) will be covered in each assignment.
-- [Project](project.md) (solo or a group of 2: 40%).
-If desired, teams can utilize office hours to get feedbacks on the project.
+- [Project](project.md) (group of 2: 40%).
+Teams can utilize office hours to get feedbacks on the project.
-- Midterm (20%)
-- Final (20%)

 ## Topics
-1. privacy attacks
+1. privacy issues in machine learning
-- reconstruction attacks
-- k-anonymity, l-diversity and t-closeness
-- attacks on k-anonymity, l-diversity and t-closeness
+- privacy attacks and basic defenses to deep learning models
-- privacy attacks to machine learning (prelims of machine learning)
+  - including preliminaries of machine learning, nlp, graph neural networks, GANs, self-supervise learning, and federated learning)
-- specific attacks to nlp
-- membership inference attacks
+  - covering membership inference attack, attribute inference attack, property inference attack, reconstruction attack

-2. dp
+- machine unlearning
+- potential privacy risks in model explanation
+- auditing/monitoring privacy issues of machine learning

+2. differential privacy (dp, the standard way for protecting privacy)
+- earlier works of k-anonymity, l-diversity and t-closeness and their limitations
-- dp, basics
+- basics of dp (definitions, compositions)
+- primitives for satisfying dp
+  - Laplace mechanism, Exponential mechanism, Report-noisy-max, SVT, Gaussian mechanism
-- dp, primitives, advanced composition
+- advanced composition
+  - strong composition, renyi dp
-- dp, applications: hierarchical method
+- applications: hierarchical method
-- dp, applications: marginals and generative models (privsyn and privtrace)
+- applications: marginals and generative models (privsyn and privtrace)
-- dp, applications: graph
+- applications: graph
-- dp, applications: ml (dpsgd, nlp, fine-tuning)
+- applications: ml (dpsgd, nlp, fine-tuning)

 3. other flavors of dp
 - local dp
 - shuffle dp
-- relaxed definition of dp (geo-indistinguishability, event-level, w-window, pufferfish, one-sided dp, label dp)
+- relaxed definition of dp
+  - geo-indistinguishability, event-level, w-window, pufferfish, one-sided dp, label dp
 - interaction of dp with other domains, such as fairness, usability, explanabilities
-- attacks to dp
+- safe implementation of dp (and floating-point attacks to dp)

-4. privacy-enhancing-technologies
+4. privacy enhancing technologies
+- prelims of crypto: encryption, hash, message authentication, public-key encryption
-- secure multi-party computation 1 (prelims of crypto)
+- secure multi-party computation (including review of some libraries)
-- secure multi-party computation 2 (more on libraries)
+- secure multi-party computation and machine learning (libraries like aby)
 - secure multi-party computation and dp (compare with shuffle dp, honeycrisp, etc)
 - homomorphic encryption (crypte)
 - zero-knowledge proofs